-2.20.
+2.23.
 "Tractor-drive wheel tyre" means a tyre designed to be fitted to driven axles of agricultural and forestry tractors (vehicles in categories T) suitable for sustained high torque service.
 The tread pattern of the tyre consists of lugs or cleats;

-2.20.1.
-"Improved Flexion Tyre" or "Very High Flexion Tyre" describes a pneumatic-tyre structure in which the carcass is more resistant than that of the corresponding standard tyre.
+2.23.1.
+"Improved Flexion Tyre" or "Very High Flexion Tyre" describes a tyre structure in which the carcass is more resistant than that of the corresponding standard tyre.

-2.21.
+2.24.
 "Tractor steering wheel tyre" means a tyre designed to be fitted to non-driven axles of agricultural and forestry tractors (motor vehicles in category T).
 The tread pattern of the tyre generally consists of circumferential grooves and ribs;

-2.22.
-"Implement tyre" means a tyre designed primarily for agricultural machines or implements (vehicles in category S) or for agricultural trailers (vehicles in category R); however it may also equip either front steering wheels and drive wheels of agricultural and forestry tractors (vehicles in category T), but it is not suitable for sustained high torque services;
+2.25.
+"Implement tyre" means a tyre designed primarily for agricultural machines or interchangeable towed equipments (vehicles in category S) or for agricultural trailers (vehicles in category R); however it may also equip either front steering wheels and drive wheels of agricultural and forestry tractors (vehicles in category T), but it is not suitable for sustained high torque services;

-2.23.
-"Traction tyre" means a tyre designed primarily for the equipment of driven axles of implements or agricultural machinery, excluding sustained high torque services.
-The tread pattern of the tyre generally consists of lugs or cleats.
+2.26.
+"Traction tyre" means a tyre designed primarily for the equipment of driven axles agricultural machinery, excluding sustained high torque services.
+The tread pattern of the tyre generally consists of blocks, lugs or cleats.
 The type of application is identified with the symbol: